cuiyanx/zephyrjs-ide/README.md

 # Introduction

-`Zephyr.js IDE` is an online JavaScript editor that lets you upload code to a Zephyr board, directly from the browser, taking advantage of WebUSB.
+`JS IDE for Zephyr OS` is an online JavaScript editor that lets you upload code to a Zephyr board, directly from the browser, taking advantage of WebUSB.

-`Zephyr.js IDE` provides the following features:
+`JS IDE for Zephyr OS` provides the following features:

 - Edit JavaScript code with the integrated Monaco editor
 - Connect and upload to a Zephyr board via WebUSB